EmberHeavyIndustries/HID2AMI/README.md

 | HID2AMI DeLuxe |    v1.0.0     |   output lines driven by mosfet       |

-  *Two version of HID2AMI exist: Lite version (yellow) and DeLuxe version (blue).
+  *Two version of HID2AMI exist: Lite version (yellow) and DeLuxe version (blue/black).
 They are different in the way outputs to Amiga ports are buffered (DeLuxe version outputs go through mosfet buffers, for maximum compatibility with "weak" amigas).*

 ## **FIRMWARE**